InvadingOctopus/octopuskit/README.md

 # OctopusKit 👾🐙⚙️

 A flexible composition-based game engine written in Swift for iOS, macOS and tvOS.
-Built upon Apple's SpriteKit, GameplayKit and Metal technologies.
+Built upon Apple's SpriteKit, GameplayKit and Metal technologies, with SwiftUI integration.

 1. [Examples](#examples)
 2. [Overview](#overview)